Nigeria’s shrinking economy sparks a struggle for solutions

 A research report by the World Bank revealed that from 2004 to 2014, Nigeria witnessed a surge in the number of middle-income earners as a result of its fast economic growth, which can be largely attributed to a form of structural change in economic activities from the traditional-agricultural sector to the service sector.

-However, things are no longer the same for the once vibrant ‘Giant of Africa’ as major households continue to get vulnerable to its unstable economy.
+However, things are no longer the same for the once vibrant ‘Giant of Africa’ as major households continue to become more vulnerable to its unstable economy.

 This is evidenced by the World Poverty Clock report where Nigeria got tagged as the world poverty capital for three consecutive years until recently when the baton was handed over to India.

-Other analysts said its over-dependence on oil has made it particularly vulnerable to recent global turbulence: supply chain disruption, Covid19 pandemic, surging energy prices, rise in inflation and interest rate that has led to a global slowdown.
+Other analysts said the country’s over-dependence on oil has made it particularly vulnerable to recent global turbulence: supply chain disruption, Covid-19 pandemic, surging energy prices, rise in inflation and interest rate that has led to a global slowdown.

-Read also: Stable economy, policy continuity will attract foreign investments; Borodo, CIoD President

 “Nigeria is losing its middle-class category to foreign countries.
-The service sector especially seems to be at the receiving end of this dilemma as many of the professionals who are contributing to Nigeria’s human capital development seem to have had enough of a poor and unrewarding economy,” Agboola said.
+The service sector seems to be at the receiving end of this dilemma as many of the professionals contributing to Nigeria’s human capital development seem to have had enough of a poor and unrewarding economy,” Agboola said.

 According to a 2022 survey by the Africa Polling Institute, a staggering 69 percent of Nigerians would relocate out of the country with their families if given the chance.

-Almost 80 percent will leave this 2023, while only 39 percent were willing to emigrate in 2019, according to the same poll.
+Almost 80 percent will leave by 2023, while only 39 percent were willing to emigrate in 2019, according to the same poll.

-“The middle class has disappeared due to lack of jobs or shrinking wages,” Ola Alokolaro, partner at Advocaat Law Practice said.
+“The middle class has disappeared due to lack of jobs or shrinking wages,” Ola Alokolaro, a partner at Advocaat Law Practice, said.

-Presently, Nigeria’s current minimum wage of N30,000 seems to be a far cry from what it should be given the current economic circumstance.
+Nigeria’s current minimum wage of N30,000 seems to be far from what it should be given the current economic circumstance.
 As of 2019, when the figure was approved, the inflation rate was 11.40 percent.

-Presently, the rate of inflation in Nigeria has hit 22.79 percent, which has generated a public outcry as the World Bank revealed that Nigeria needs to urgently introduce a robust economic reform that will address mounting fiscal pressures, boost private investment to create jobs and also come up with policies that will address the poor living standards of its people
+Its inflation rate hit 24.08 percent in July, which has generated a public outcry, with the World Bank saying Nigeria needs to urgently introduce a robust economic reform that will address mounting fiscal pressures, boost private investment to create jobs and also come up with policies that will address the poor living standards of its people

 “An all-out effort is needed to diversify Nigeria’s fiscal base away from oil.
 In the context of an economic downturn, raising revenue will be difficult.
 But fiscal reforms, especially creating a more stable revenue base, will be necessary for long-term sustainability,” a senior chief economist said in response to questions.